balakarthikeyan/notes/laravel-orm.md

 ```

 ### RIGHT JOIN
 A RIGHT JOIN retrieves all records from the right table and the matched records from the left table.
-While Laravel Eloquent doesn’t natively support RIGHT JOIN, you can achieve the same effect using raw queries or the query builder.
+While Laravel Eloquent doesn't natively support RIGHT JOIN, you can achieve the same effect using raw queries or the query builder.
 ```php
 $posts = Post::rightJoin('users', 'posts.user_id', '=', 'users.id')
              ->select('posts.*', 'users.name as user_name')